 Annual Meeting Report

-This year's SEPM Carbonate Research Group met during the AAPG Annual Convention and Exhibition in Houston Texas on Monday night at the Four Seasons Hotel in Ballroom A. The program this year included the following components:
+This year's SEPM Carbonate Research Group met during the AAPG Annual Convention and Exhibition in San Antonio, Texas, on Monday night at the Riverwalk Marriott.
+The program this year included the following components:

 Goal of Meeting:

 As in previous meetings, the goal was an evening filled with lively scientific discussion and valuable networking between experienced professionals and students – students were highly encouraged to attend!